diektronics/tvd/README.md

 The general design is as follows:
 * Get RSS from rlsbb.com
-* If if has changed, compare with list of interesting series and check if new eps are available
+* If it has changed, compare with list of interesting series and check if new episodes are available
 * Find NETLOAD links for 720p downloads
 * Get the files in paralel using a pool of workers
   * Rename the files and copy them over to their destination: